 Each of the drilling platforms pose their own unique risks in addition to the common risks involved.
 Whether you were injured on the structure itself or in transit via boat or helicopter, you have a right to compensation for your injuries.
 We also handle all Jones Act cases involving injury on the following:

 - Cruise Ship Accident

 - Tug Boat Accident

 If you have been injured or lost a loved one due to an accident or explosion, you need to speak to an oil rig accident lawyer to learn your rights.
 Call us for a free consultation.
 Our contingency based fee structure means you don’t pay a dime unless we win you case, and case review with our attorneys are always free!
-At the heart of the practice at Simmons & Fletcher is a commitment to legal advice, assistance and representation rooted in Christian values.
+At the heart of the practice at Simmons and Fletcher, P.C., is a commitment to legal advice, assistance and representation rooted in Christian values.